 The recommended amendment will facilitate the remediation of a former automobile repair establishment site and provide for residential intensification in a location which is well served by existing transit and future planned rapid transit.
 The proposed redevelopment will help support the viability of future transit related investments in key downtown locations and make for more efficient use of these public resources.
-The regulations of the recommended site-specific bonus zone also include requirements for a green roof on the 7th floor terrace with vegetated cover which serves to reduce the urban heat island effect and reduce stormwater runoff.
+The regulations of the recommended site-specific bonus zone also include requirements for a green roof to be incorporated in building step-backs and terraces with vegetated cover which serves to reduce the urban heat island effect and reduce stormwater runoff.